Nazara Q2 net profit rises 9.8 pc to Rs 14.5 cr | Business

 The company had reported a net profit of Rs 13.2 crore in the July-September 2020 period, Nazara Technologies said in a regulatory filing.

+He added that the company expects to accelerate revenue growth further in the latter half on the back of strong tailwinds.

+''We expect our FY22 consolidated revenues to grow in the range of 35-40 per cent on a year-on-year basis with Ebitda (earnings before interest, tax, depreciation and amortisation) margins profile at 13-15 per cent,'' he said.

-The e-sports segment's revenue grew 34.2 per cent to Rs 49.8 crore, while that of the Gamified early learning segment jumped about 25.3 per cent to Rs 53.9 crore in the September 2021 quarter from the year-ago period.
+Nazara saw revenues from its e-sports segment grow 34.2 per cent to Rs 49.8 crore in the September 2021 quarter, while that of the Gamified early learning segment jumped about 25.3 per cent to Rs 53.9 crore in the September 2021 quarter from the year-ago period.

 Revenue from freemium, telco-subscription and real money gaming stood at Rs 4.2 crore, Rs 16.6 crore and Rs 5.1 crore, respectively, in the reported quarter.